 In October 2012 the band's 1984 EP Lost and lonely days/Aliens was remastered and re-released via 'Sons of a Dream Music' along with a new compilation disc, Anthology.

 In 2014, The Holy Empire arrived along with another compilation, The Ten Commandments (Warlord Through the Years) following in 2014.
+Their next album, The Hunt for Damien followed in 2015.

 See Less... ⏫